“SIQUIJOR is the fount of witchcraft in the Philippines.”

 - Sunset viewing!
 I have been to a lot of destinations in the Philippines, and Siquijor (apart from Boracay and Manila Bay) is one that gives off the best sunset especially during February.

 - Beach bumming.
 What’s good about Siquijor is that its beaches are chiefly pristine, free from admission fees and are zero-to-less crowd, except for Coco Grove.
-Check out this link for the list of beaches in the island.
+Check out this link for the list of best beaches in Siquijor island.

 - Scuba diving.
 The entire island was declared a marine reserve in 1978 and has one of the richest and underdeveloped marine sanctuaries in the country.
 Some of the notable diving spots feature a Japanese ship sunk by American forces in 1945, an underwater cavern and cathedral, apart from the beautiful coral patches and an abundant marine life.
-Here are some of the dive sites.
+Here are some of the dive sites in Siquijor island.

 - Fireflies viewing.
 It’s arguably what started Siquijor’s tale of mysticism.
-Catch a glimpse of these fireflies at the highlands at night in Kamp Aninipot while camping out.
-Contact them at +63 0975 626 9710, +63 975 626 9710, +63 975 621 7225 or visit their website.
-Kamp Aninipot also features hobbit-inspired houses that are lined up on a hill overlooking Siquijor town and San Juan.
+Catch a glimpse of these fireflies at the highlands at night while camping out.

 - Cliff jumping at Salagdoong beach.
 The adrenaline rush it gives made it one of the early favorites in the list of attractions in the island.
 Plunge deep from a 20-feet or the other 35-feet high cliff and re-emerge victorious on your i-did-it triumphant smile!